wp-plugins/email-newsletter/readme.txt

 Double Opt In, means subscribers need to confirm their email address by an activation link sent them on a activation email message.
 Single Opt In, means subscribers do not need to confirm their email address.

+= 16.0 =

+Now this plugin support localization (or internationalization). i.e. option to translate into other languages.
+Plugin *.po file (email-newsletter.po) available in the languages folder.
+(Translators Welcome)

 == Upgrade Notice ==

 = 1.0 =